chidiwilliams/chidiwilliams.com/content/post/building-an-expression-evaluator.md

 You may notice that we ignored whitespace characters in the list of tokens.
 We do this because white space has no impact on the value of the expression besides separating the other tokens in the expression string.

-We'll start the tokenization step by initializing a) a scanner, to keep track of our current position in the expression string, and b) an array, to store the tokens we find.
+We'll start the tokenization step by initializing:

+1. a scanner to keep track of our current position in the expression string, and
+2. an array to store the tokens we find.

 ```jsx
 function tokenize(input) {